njwichrowski/pyDERIVEST/README.md

 # pyDERIVEST
 This module is an expanded port of John D'Errico's MATLAB package, available at the [MathWorks File Exchange](https://www.mathworks.com/matlabcentral/fileexchange/13490-adaptive-robust-numerical-differentiation).
 The ``derivest`` suite provides methods for numerical differentiation of (real- or vector-valued) analytically-defined functions of one of several variables; it cannot be used with collections of input-output pairs.
+For additional information, see [the documentation](https://github.com/njwichrowski/pyDERIVEST/blob/master/Documentation.md).

 The main routine is ``derivest.derivest``, which implements a finite difference scheme and Romberg extrapolation to estimate derivatives up to fourth order of scalar-valued functions of a single scalar.
 Additional wrapper routines are provided for directional derivatives, gradients, Hessians, and Jacobians.